ChristianGaetcke/snipe-it/README.md

-## Preparing the Snipe-IT and the Clients
+## Preparing Snipe-IT and the Clients

 ### Snipe-IT